vestrel00/contacts-android/docs/other/get-set-remove-contact-raw-contact-photo.md

 rawContact.removePhoto(contactsApi)
 ```

-> Keep in mind that the Contact photo is just a reference to one of its RawContact's photo.
+> ℹ️ The Contact photo is just a reference to one of its RawContact's photo.
-A few things to keep in mind.

 ## Changes are immediate and are not applied to the receiver